Omegle Shutdown and the Future of Anonymity

 A Tale of a Footstool

-Discover how personly continues the legacy of Craigslist Personals by creating a safe anonymous space for human interaction.
+Discover how we create a safe anonymous space for human interaction

 Token Based Pay as you Go: The Future?